Physical Interpretation of the Derivative

 |average speed (in feet/s) |144|129.6|128.16|128.016|128.0016|

-Of course no matter how small the interval is the result is not the instant speed at the instant
+Of course, no matter how small the interval is, the result is not the instantaneous speed at the instant

-When calculated once by the end of the fourth second is
+When calculated once by the end of the fourth second, it is:

 When substituted with the interval